kutlugsahin/vue-smooth-dnd/README.md

 ### tag

-Tag name or the node definition to render the root element of the container.
+Tag name or the node definition to render the root element of the Draggable.
 Default value is 'div'.

 ```ts